Magica-Chen/social-predictability/README.md

 ## Installation

-There is no need to install it, just add it at the beginning of your code.
+There is no need to install it, just import the function (meetup_strategy.py) at the beginning of your code.